 “My saxophone worked fine yesterday but today I can’t get a note out of it.”

-As a repair man this is something I hear all the time, especially when buying a beginner saxophone.
-The good news is that more often than not, this is due to octave key problems – and they are easy to fix when you know how.
+As a saxophone repairman, this is something I hear all the time, especially when buying a beginner saxophone.
+The good news is that more often than not, this is due to saxophone octave key problems – and they are easy to fix when you know how.
 The octave key will cause problems with your higher notes on the sax.
-Got problems playing the low notes on your sax or the low notes won’t work on your saxophone – check out this article.

-Octave key issues are most commonly caused by the way the saxophone neck is handled when assembling the instrument.
-The octave key stretches over the top of the saxophone neck and it can easily be bent out of shape if you squeeze the neck too hard.
-This is going to cause the key to not work properly.
-This is a particularly common problem on newer Chinese saxophones.
-Also, watch this video for more tips.
+Saxophone octave key issues are most commonly caused by how the saxophone neck is handled when assembling the instrument.
+The octave key stretches over the top of the saxophone neck, and it can easily be bent out of shape if you squeeze the neck too hard.
+This is going to cause the octave key not to work properly.
+Octave key issues are a particularly common problem on newer Chinese saxophones.

 Find the lifter under the “U” bend of your neck octave mechanism